abhishekjawali/ecs-fis/Readme.md

 14. Click Add New tag.
 15. For Key, provide 'DevLab'.
 For Value, enter 'ANZ'.
 16. Let us target only the running instances.
 Click on 'Add New Filter'.
 Enter 'State.Name' for Attribute Path and 'running' for value.
-17. In the Selection Mode dropdown, choose Percent and give the percentage value as 50.
+17. In the Selection Mode dropdown, choose Count and give the value for 'Number of resources' as 1.
 18. Leave all othere fields as it is.
 Click on Save.
 ![FIS Target](/document/images/1-FIS-Target.png "FIS Target")